pulumi/pulumi-awsx/nodejs/awsx/ec2/README.md

 });
 ```

 There is no restriction on the number of public/private/isolated subnets in an availability zone.
 For example, it might be useful to have multiple isolated subnets, one for DB instances and another for Redis instances.
-To faciliate this sort of arrangement, subnets can be named for clarity.  i.e.:
+To facilitate this sort of arrangement, subnets can be named for clarity.  i.e.:

 ```ts
 import * as aws from "@pulumi/aws";